synfinatic/helium-analysis/README.md

 ## Running

- 1. First pull down a list of all hotspots and their metadata: `./dist/helium-analysis --hotspots`
  2. Generate the graphs: `./dist/helium-analysis --address XXXXXX` where XXXXXX is the hotspot address (not name!) you wish to analyze.